-Per the Minneapolis Code of Ordinances (section 565.170), the public realm is defined as open spaces (public and semi-public), such as streets, sidewalks, bike paths, parks, and plazas, but not including parking lots, where buildings interface with public/semi-public.
+Per the Minneapolis Code of Ordinances (section 565.170), the public realm generally includes streets, sidewalks, bike paths, parks, and plazas.
+It does not typically include parking lots.
 Public realm infrastructure refers to constructed and/or landscaped features within the public realm.